simeononsecurity/simeononsecurity.ch/content/recommendhome/index.en.md

 draft: false
 toc: true
 description: "Explore SimeonOnSecurity's expert recommendations for trusted and highly rated security and privacy-related products and resources."
-tags: ["security recommendations", "privacy products", "cybersecurity tools", "data protection", "internet privacy", "anti-virus", "books", "browser plugins", "certifications", "email providers", "every day carry", "hackers toolkit", "headphones", "microphones", "speakers", "learning resources", "messenger clients", "organizations to support", "privacy resources", "SIP/DID/VOIP providers"]
+tags: ["security recommendations", "privacy products", "cybersecurity tools", "data protection", "internet privacy", "anti-virus", "books", "browser plugins", "certifications", "email providers", "every day carry", "hackers toolkit", "headphones", "microphones", "speakers", "learning resources", "messenger clients", "organizations to support", "privacy resources", "SIP DID VOIP providers"]
 cover: "/img/cover/A_cartoon-style_image_of_a_shield_with_a_lock_on_it.png"
 coverAlt: "A cartoon-style image of a shield with a lock on it to symbolize security and privacy protection, with a laptop or mobile device in the background."
 coverCaption: ""